 Zucchini and Cucumber Salad with Dried Shrimp

-- Peel zucchini and shred using a shredding peeler or mandolin.
+- Peel zucchini and shred using a julienne peeler or mandolin.
 Do not shred the core or seeds as we don’t want that as part of the salad.

 - Peel the cucumber.
 Cut the cucumber in half.
 Then standing on the cut base, cut the cucumber lengthwise down all 4 sides, avoiding the seeds.
 Then cut them diagonally about 1-1.5cm apart.

 - Place the cucumbers in a medium sized mixing bowl and add ½ tsp of salt.
 Mix the salt in thoroughly.
 Place in a colander and let it sit above the mixing bowl for 20 minutes to draw out the water.
 After 20 minutes, place the cucumber in some paper towels and let sit for a further 10 minutes.